nuchs/toys/hangman/notes/notes3.md

 ## Pick a number, any number

-Random numbers are provided by the rand crate; I can include this crate in my build by adding it to the Cargo.Toml file and cargo will automatically download it and any transitive dependencies I now have.
+Random numbers are provided by the rand crate; I can include this crate in my build by adding it to the Cargo.toml file and cargo will automatically download it and any transitive dependencies I now have.
 The first thing I need to know is what version should I be using, a quick visit to [https://crates.io/crates/rand](crates.io)